Hiring process

 Displaying your commitment to diversity statement on a job description shows potential applicants you’re serious about fostering a diverse and inclusive work environment.
 It’s a signal to anyone reading (particularly minority or marginalized folks) that your company is a safe space for them.
 And who doesn’t love that?

 Remember though, it’s not just about quickly writing down your commitment to DEI&B — it has to be genuine, action-focused and true.
-Ideally, you already have a diversity, equity and inclusion in the workplace policy so this can be an applicant-focused version of that.
+Ideally, you already have a diversity, equity and inclusion in the workplace policy so your inclusive job description can be an applicant-focused version of that.

 👉 As an example, check out Geckoboard’s commitment to diversity statement in their knock-out job description (spoiler alert: their job description was created with Homerun’s job post live editor!).